wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 [0, 0, 0, 1, 0, 0, 0, 0, 0]
 ```

-So far, I’ve only been able to get FizzBee to output a single counterexample as a solution even when I use a board that has multiple solutions.
-Currently, FizzBee doesn’t list all counterexamples.
-However, JP (the creator of FizzBee, who is always helpful) showed me an alternative approach.
-He suggested printing the board inside the assertion code at the end and returning true instead of false.
+Unlike Spin with the options used earlier, FizzBee does not directly list every counterexample for this model.
+So this FizzBee version is best read as a way to find a valid solution.
+To enumerate solutions, JP (the creator of FizzBee) suggested a workaround: print the board when the assertion reaches a valid completed board, and return `True` instead of `False` so the model checker continues exploring.

 _Please keep in mind that I’m only human, and there’s a chance this post contains errors, even though I’ve done my best to avoid them.
 If you notice anything off, I’d appreciate a correction.
-Please feel free to [send me an email](mailto:waqas.younas@gmail.com)._
+Please feel free to [send me an email](mailto:waqas.younas@gmail.com).
+Thanks to JP for reading the draft._

 ## References